zaneali1/RetroMobilePhones/README.md

 porting of the model layer to another user interface framework.

 - **The Observer Pattern:** The view is set to be an observer which is notified by any state changes in the model.
 This pattern is demostrated in the program where two 'views' are created; when a change happens to one view, the other is updated accordingly.
+(NB: Since this project was completed the Observer class in Java has deprecated).

 ## Scope for Improvement
 - Additional graphical features such as a drop-down menu with the list of possible matches for each word.